braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/use_cases.md

 ![Shopify][5]

 With Nested Object Support for Custom Event Properties, customers now can trigger campaigns and Canvases using a nested event property.
-Shown below is an example of triggering a campaign using a specific product from the `shopif_created_order` custom event.
+Shown below is an example of triggering a campaign using a specific product from the `shopify_created_order` custom event.

 ![Shopify][26]